New partnership to prepare an ambitious plan for Greater Christchurch

 Future-proof Greater Christchurch

-“We have the opportunity, with all the partners around this table to drive collective action to plan for an ambitious future for the sub-region.
+"We have the opportunity, with all the partners around this table to drive collective action to plan for an ambitious future for the sub-region.
 This will future-proof Greater Christchurch for generations to come.
-The work will also be useful as a building block in a dynamic reform environment” she says.
+The work will also be useful as a building block in a dynamic reform environment," she said.

 "We also need to consider transport investment, such as Mass Rapid Transit, as a mechanism to shape our future urban area and make Greater Christchurch a modern, resilient, sustainable city."